Irish tax adviser wins landmark Australian backpacker tax case

 “In our view, it was very clear when the tax was introduced in 2016 that it discriminated against foreign workers and breached several international tax agreements.
 It also damaged Australia’s reputation as a working holiday destination,” Ms Murphy said.

-Australian residents are not taxed on income they earn up to a threshold of $18,200.
+Australian residents are not taxed on income they earn up to a threshold of 18,200 Australian dollars.
 The backpacker tax effectively denied visitors on working holiday visas this tax free threshold.
-The Australian government currently nets around $560 million per annum from the tax.
+The Australian government currently nets around 560 million Australian dollars per annum from the tax.

 The decision means the tax cannot apply to citizens of the eight countries .
 Visitors from those countries account for approximately 50 per cent of all visitors who come to Australia on 417 or 462 Working Holiday Visas.

-The overall contribution of the backpacker sector to the Australian economy is estimated at $3.5 billion per year.
+The overall contribution of the backpacker sector to the Australian economy is estimated at 3.5 billion Australian dollars per year.